glmckay/snake-ai/README.md

 # snake-ai
-A minesweeper AI with neural networks.
+An AI that plays the Snake Game built with neural networks with reinforcement learning.

 * Download the repository
 * On the command line, go to the directory of the download